-Loving God, we pray that the leaders of the world learn to seek the ways of peace and to negotiate and compromise instead of using force against opponents.
+Lord of all, hear our cry of grief for the many lives lost in Gaza, as a result of the heinous attack by Hamas in southern Israel and in subsequent fighting.
+Remember in your mercy those taken as hostages and also ordinary civilians trapped in Gaza with nowhere to flee, who face constant danger and deprivation as the war rages on.
+May Israel agree to show restraint, despite its outrage, so that peace may be established.
+Lord, we continue to pray for an end to the war in Ukraine and ask that Ukraine may remain an independent democracy.
+May leaders of the world's nations learn to seek the ways of peace and to negotiate and compromise instead of using force against opponents.
 We pray that the leaders of countries where people are persecuted for their beliefs, race or gender, will turn and seek mercy and justice in their dealings.
-Remember in your compassion, all victims of warfare, terrorism and oppression and grant them healing in body, mind and spirit.
-Guide our leaders and us with your light to the true wisdom of justice and peace, of freedom and respect for every human life.
-O Lord, hear our prayer: When we call, answer us.
+Remember in your compassion, all victims of warfare, terrorism, prejudice and oppression and grant them healing in body, mind and spirit, so they can face the future with hope and confidence.